Rojo Sangre (2004)

 Links

-All text in this review written by Timothy Young - July 2005.
+All text in this review written by Timothy Young - July 2005 and 11th January 2011.

 Text from this review not to be used without authorization.